Schlafscheidung: Gründe für Paare in getrennten Zimmern

 "Couples who do not get adequate sleep together tend to argue more often, become more irritable, and lose empathy.
 Everyone knows that," she added.

-Dr. Sima Kosla, a pulmonologist and spokesperson for the AASM, agreed with this as well.
+Dr. Sima Kosla, a pulmonologist and spokesperson for the AASM, agreed.

-Dr. Kosla reminded that the AASM has begun its research on 'sleep divorce.'
-She said: "The AASM knows that lack of sleep can affect mood, and people who suffer from sleep deprivation tend to argue more often with their partners."
+Dr. Kosla recalled that the AASM has started its research on 'sleep divorce.'
+She said: "The AASM knows that sleep deprivation can affect mood, and people who suffer from sleep deprivation tend to argue more often with their partners."

 "Sleep disturbances can lead to increased anger towards others, which can also negatively affect relationships," she noted.

-"Since restful sleep is an important factor for health and happiness, it is not surprising that some couples choose to have separate bedrooms for a better quality of life."
+"Since restful sleep is an important factor for health and happiness, it is not surprising that some couples choose separate bedrooms for a better quality of life."

-Cecilia also said that her life has changed due to the separation of bedrooms with her partner.
+Cecilia also said that her life changed by separating the bedrooms with her partner.

 "I feel much more comfortable," said Cecilia.
-"The quality of sleep has improved, I can use the bed more widely and move around without being disturbed by others..."
+"The quality of sleep has improved, I can use the bed more widely and also move without being disturbed by others..."

 "And I don't have to get up at the same time as my partner anymore.
-I can get up whenever I want, whenever I have to get up."
+I can get up whenever I want, when I have to get up."

 Disadvantages?

-Are there any disadvantages then?
-The most obvious disadvantage is that an additional bed and usually an additional room are required, which makes it impossible for some couples to even attempt this.
+So are there disadvantages?
+First, the most obvious disadvantage is that an extra bed and usually an extra room are needed, which makes it impossible for some couples to even try it.

-Experts warn that many couples have concerns about the impact on intimacy.
+Experts warn that many couples have concerns about impairing intimacy.

 "It had negative effects on the relationship and intimacy," she admitted.
 "But it's not that bad.
-The benefits outweigh the drawbacks in my opinion."
+In my opinion, the benefits outweigh the drawbacks."

 Dr. Collie also emphasized that the time when partners feel the greatest connection is often when they go to bed.

-"Therefore, an effective use of the time that couples spend together is a solution," she explained.
+"Therefore, effective use of the time couples spend together is a solution," she explained.

 There are also couples who develop a "dream connection" by falling asleep together.

-Dr. Brockman pointed out, however, that this 'sleep divorce' is not effective for every couple.
+However, Dr. Brockman pointed out that this "sleep divorce" is not effective for every couple.

 "There are definitely biological benefits when couples share a bedroom," said Dr. Brockman.
-"Many people develop a connection in sleep.
+"Many people develop a connection during sleep.
 This is an evolutionary advancement.
 For example, mothers and children often develop a bond through breastfeeding.
-Since their sleep cycles are similar, they rest together."
+Since sleep cycles are similar, they rest together."

-Dr. Brockman added: "There are even studies that show that couples who sleep together for years have deeper sleep phases."
+Dr. Brockman added, "There are even studies showing that couples who have slept together for years have deeper sleep phases."
 "That improves sleep quality," he added.

-First, Dr. Collie said: "If one person wants it, but the other person does not, it can lead to resentment or even disputes, therefore it is ineffective."
+Initially, Dr. Collie said, "If one person wants it but the other does not, it can lead to resentment or even disputes, so it is ineffective."

 "Some people do not want to sleep alone.
-Therefore (when a partner suggests sleeping apart), it can evoke bad feelings.
-Partners must both agree equally, and it must be a decision that both acknowledge."
+Therefore, (when a partner suggests sleep divorce), it can cause bad feelings.
+Both partners must agree equally, and it must be a decision that both acknowledge."

-Dr. Brockman said: "It can be difficult for those who snore, have sleepwalking issues, or feel uncomfortable while sleeping."
-He added: "This is because there are also people who do not want (the separation of bedrooms)...
-Generally, men tend to reject this more."
+Dr. Brockman said, "It can be difficult for those who snore, sleepwalk, or feel uncomfortable while sleeping."
+He added, "This is because there are also people who do not want (the separation of bedrooms)...
+Usually, men are more likely to reject it."

-According to a survey by the National Bed Federation in the UK in 2020, among cohabiting couples in the UK, nearly one in six couples (15%) sleep separately, and almost one in ten (89%) have completely separate bedrooms.
+According to a 2020 survey by the National Bed Federation in the UK among cohabiting couples, almost one-sixth of couples (15%) sleep separately, and nearly one in ten (89%) have completely separate bedrooms.

-In contrast, according to a survey by the British Sleep Council in 2009, less than one-tenth of couples (7%) slept separately.
+In contrast, according to a 2009 survey by the British Sleep Council, less than one-tenth of couples (7%) slept separately.

-The National Bed Federation explained this change by stating that "the proportion of couples who sleep separately has nearly doubled in the last 10 years."
+The National Bed Federation explained this change by stating that "the proportion of couples sleeping separately has nearly doubled in the last 10 years."

-In summary, it can be said that it seems that more and more couples are prioritizing the quality of their sleep when it comes to who sleeps where.
+In summary, it appears that more and more couples are prioritizing the quality of their sleep when it comes to who sleeps where.

 suitable neck pillows